hakt0r/React-Ex02/README.md

     - create a function to handle changes and connect it to the **onChange** handler of the input field
-    - on every change add one to the current value and call ste setter function from the state.
+    - on every change add one to the current value and call the setter function from the state.

 ### `npm install`